Health Care Services Reserve Corps Task Force

-The bill creates the health care services reserve corps task force (task force) in the department of public health and environment.
-The purpose of the task force is to evaluate and make recommendations on the creation of a health care services reserve corps program (program), in which medical professionals could cross-train to be able to serve the state in an emergency or disaster and receive student loan relief for their service.
+The act creates the health-care services reserve corps task force (task force) in the department of public health and environment.
+The purpose of the task force is to evaluate and make recommendations on the creation of a health-care services reserve corps program (program), in which medical professionals could cross-train to be able to serve the state in an emergency or disaster and receive a benefit for their service.

 - The types of emergencies and disasters for which the program could prepare and provide assistance, and whether the program could be deployed out of state;